-Assurance helps us to drive continuous improvement in performance and in the quality of our data.
+Assurance helps us to drive continuous improvement in performance and in the quality of our sustainability data.

 Our approach to assurance

-For the 2022 reporting period, we reappointed PricewaterhouseCoopers LLP (PwC) to provide independent assurance for the ninth consecutive year.
-PwC’s assurance engagement is in accordance with ISAE 3000 (Revised), and in respect of the greenhouse gas emissions, in accordance with ISAE 3410.
+For the 2022 reporting period, we reappointed PricewaterhouseCoopers LLP (PwC) to provide independent assurance for the eleventh consecutive year.
+PwC’s assurance engagement was in accordance with ISAE 3000 (Revised), and in respect of the greenhouse gas emissions, in accordance with ISAE 3410.
 They also applied the Institute of Chartered Accountants in England & Wales (ICAEW) Code of Ethics.
-The Unilever Board's Audit Committee oversees the USLP assurance programme.

-In 2020, PwC’s scope was to provide limited assurance of selected Environmental and Occupational Safety performance measures and selected USLP pillar commitments: Health & Hygiene, Waste & Packaging, Fairness in the Workplace, Opportunities for Women, Nutrition and Sustainable Sourcing, as well as selected Inclusive Business metrics.
+PwC’s scope was to provide limited assurance of our Environmental and Occupational Safety performance measures and selected Compass pillar commitments: Climate action, Waste-free world, Positive nutrition and Raise living standards.

-The environmental performance indicators assured were chosen because they reflect the main environmental aspects for our manufacturing sites, including utilities consumption (electricity, gas, water), and waste generated, as well as GHG emissions and water pollution.
-Occupational safety indicators were chosen because safety at work is a top priority for our business.
+The environmental performance measures assured were chosen because they reflect the main environmental aspects for our manufacturing sites, including utilities consumption (electricity, gas, water), and waste generated, as well as GHG emissions and water pollution.
+Occupational safety measures were chosen because safety at work is an important priority for our business.

 Ensuring rigorous reporting

-We have a number of processes to ensure that we publish information that is accurate and provides a transparent representation of our business.
+Beyond independent assurance, we have a number of processes to ensure that the information we report is accurate and provides a fair representation of our sustainability performance.

-The Unilever Compass includes a number of sustainability targets, many of which are ground-breaking in what they seek to measure.
-In 2016, we established the Metrics Team to provide strategic oversight of our metrics and to act as a decision-making body to ensure the ongoing rigour of our reporting.
-The Metrics Team includes representatives from Finance, Communications and Sustainability.
+We established a Metrics Team to provide strategic oversight of our sustainability metrics and to ensure the rigour of our measurement practices.
+The Metrics Team includes senior management representatives from Finance and Sustainability.

-As well as setting principles for the development and governance of metrics, the Metrics Team ensures every metric has an owner who is a senior expert in the subject.
-This owner is responsible for understanding the activity underlying the metric (such as handwashing practices or sourcing of sustainable palm oil) and its efficient measurement, calculation and validation.
+As well as setting principles for the development and governance of sustainability metrics, the Metrics Team ensures every metric has a metric owner who is a senior expert in the subject.
+The metric owner is responsible for understanding the activity underlying the metric (such as handwashing practices or greenhouse gas reduction) and its measurement and calculation.

-Each metric is supported by a Basis of Preparation (i.e. an explanation of how the data is collected and calculated and any assumptions made) to ensure a consistent approach year-on-year.
+Each quantitative metric is supported by a Basis of Preparation which provides an explanation of how the data is collected and calculated and any assumptions made to ensure a consistent approach year-on-year.
 Our Reporting archive contains historical Basis of Preparation documents.